jackylimel/sales-tax-iOS/README.md

-# sales-tax-iOS
+# dashboard for xtzmaster.com

-A basic iOS app demoing a few design principles and patterns:
+It's also an iOS app demoing a few design principles and patterns

 - Clean Architecture
 - MVVM
 - RX

-- Coordinator
+I've summarized the idea here: https://medium.com/@jackyli1981/android-development-with-rx-mvp-and-clean-architecture-25bced497c8

 Libraries used in this repo: